jhartzell42/rust-c-book/src/complaints.md

 space, and gcc support.
 Also, C++ has undeniably better interoperability with C, which is relevant.

-But both of those things might change.
+But those things might change.
 There is no natural reason why C++ and Rust would be on equal fitting, or why Rust wouldn't at some point in the future be better than C++ at literally every single thing besides support for legacy C++ codebases.
 Some tools are simply better than others.
-No one's writing new production code in COBOL anymore;
-it's a bad tool for a new project.
+No one's writing new production code in COBOL anymore; it's a bad tool for a new project.

 > C++ undefined behavior is avoidable if you're actually good at C++/if
 > you just try harder and learn the job skills.
 You just have to use